fiolj/sparta/docs/source/compute_property_grid.rst

 The *zlo*, *zhi*, *zc* attributes cannot be used for a 2d simulation.

-The *vol* attribute is the flow volume of the grid cell (or area in d).
+The *vol* attribute is the flow volume of the grid cell (or area in 2d).
 Flow volume is the portion of the grid cell that is accessible to particles, i.e. outside any closed surface that may intersect the cell.